Thinking Of Calling Nanny 911’s Number?

 Nanny 911.
 Not every parent wants their child’s worst moments on TV.

 Secondly, you might have noticed that the Nanny is there for the whole week!
-I’m sure the Nannies are lovely ladies.
-In fact I know they are, as I met Nanny Stella and Nanny Deb but I’ve got to say that the reason it takes a week is because it’s about the show and not the behaviour.
+I’m sure the nannies are lovely ladies.
+In fact, I know they are, as I met Nanny Stella and Nanny Deb, but I’ve got to say that the reason it takes a week is because it’s about the show and not the behaviour.
 They need footage.

 From a behaviour standpoint, to get a really professional child behaviour intervention, you don’t need a week.
 In the odd case where someone really wants me to take the lead, I’ve never gone more than 4–5 days.
-This is where a professional private service differs from the nannies again.
-If parents look for nanny 911’s number, searching for a high quality alternative to being on television, they can be assured that only three hours of their time will be required and that their problems will not become front-page news.
+Again, this is where a professional private service differs from nanny 911.
+If parents search for nanny 911’s number in search of a high-quality alternative to being on television, they can be assured that only three hours of their time will be required and that their problems will not become front-page news.